VPAC/superlinux/supercomputingwithlinux.md

 `x=1; while [ $x -le 5 ]; do echo "While-do count up $x"; x=$(($x+1)); done`
 `x=5; until [ $x -le 0 ]; do echo "Until-do count down $x"; x=$(($x-1)); done`
 `x=1; until [ $x = 6 ]; do echo "Until-do count up $x"; x=$(( $x+1)); done`

+When dealing with large loops, shell expansion makes typing easier and is quicker to run.
+For example:

+`time for i in {1..1000}; do echo "Linux is the best operating system"; done` `time for i in 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24... etc 996 997 998 999 1000; do echo "Linux is the best operating system"; done`

+To generate the numbers in the second example use: `printf "%d " {1..1000}`

 Even short, single line, scripts like these can be turned into permanent bashscripts if they are used regularly enough.
 It is good practise, for example, to convert them to executables and save them in a local `bin` directory (`/home/<username>/bin`) or similar in the user's PATH.
 For example, for a script `lowercase.sh`.